TritonDataCenter/rfd/rfd/0034/README.md

 same services are available (e.g. CNS, Volumes, Networks, etc...) without having to duplicate the creation of these services.

+A migration can be performed immediately or be [scheduled](#scheduling) to run at a later time.

+All migrations will store information in a [migrations](#persistent-storage) Moray bucket, that includes the details for the migration event (owner, instance, servers, state, etc...).

-The migrating instance will be marked with a "migrating" vm state to ensure no other operations (e.g. "start", "stop", "reprovision") can occur on the instance whilst the migration is ongoing (including another migration attempt).
+When necessary, the migrating instance will be marked with a special "migrating" vm state to ensure no other operations (e.g. "start", "stop", "reprovision") can occur on the instance whilst the migration is ongoing (including another migration attempt).

-It will be possible to manually stop/abort a migration, though it may take some time before the migration process can be safely interrupted and before the instance can return to it's previous state.
+It will be possible to manually stop/abort a migration, though it may take some time before the migration process can be safely interrupted and before the source instance can return to it's prior state.

-## Offline migration implementation
+## Migration phases

+All migrations will run in three phases, the user (or operator) can set the migration to run these phases all at once "automatic", or they can be performed individually as needed "on-demand".
+The three phases are "begin", "sync" and "switch".

+### Begin phase

+This phase starts the migration process, provisions the target instance and performs the initial full synchronization of data (without stopping the instance).

-1. CNAPI /servers/:server_uuid/vms/:uuid/migrate endpoint will start the migration process for this (source) instance by acquiring a ticket/lock on the instance and then changing the instance state to "migrating".
+1. CNAPI /servers/:server_uuid/vms/:uuid/migrate endpoint will start the migration process for this (source) instance by acquiring a ticket/lock on the instance, creating the migrations bucket entry, and then changing the instance state to "migrating".
 2. DAPI will be used to provision a new (target) instance with the same set of provisioning parameters (you can think of this as an instance reservation) on a different CN (the target CN).
 Keep the same uuid but flag it as